kimbaqueen/pt4-data-capstone/README.md

 - Python
     > Including: Pandas, Numpy, Seaborn, Matplotlib, Plotly Express, Scipy libraries
 - HTML/CSS
-    > Bonus Materials: I also utilized methods that were not covered in our DevMountain Data Analytics coursework, including informational data dashboard & website design, FacetGrid and advanced visualization styling effects.
+    > Bonus Materials: I also utilized methods that were not covered in our DevMountain Data Analytics coursework, including an informational data dashboard & website design, FacetGrid and advanced visualization styling effects.
+For my project webpage design, I also was careful to include mobile responsive design and styling outside of the foundations and data analytics program's scope.

 # Dataset Descriptions